MuMUR : Multilingual Multimodal Universal Retrieval: Introduction

+There are over 6000 languages in the world each having its own vocabulary of words, grammar and morphology.
+However, there exists an overlap of knowledge among these languages ~\cite{hu2020xtreme, artetxecross, wu2019surprising}.
+In Natural Language Processing, some works \cite{conneau2019cross} explored this idea of using multilingual data to improve the performance on monolingual English datasets.
+Conneau et al. introduced a new pretraining objective: Translation Language Modeling (TLM) in which random words were masked in the concatenated sentences of English and multilingual data and the model predicts the masked words.
+There, the objective was to use multilingual context to predict masked English words if the English context was not sufficient and vice-versa.

+Most of the current works in multimodal retrieval are primarily focused on monolingual English datasets.
+Recently, few works have proposed models that can perform retrieval in a multilingual setting ~\cite{huang2021multilingual, zhou2021uc2, ni2021m3p, burns2020learning}.
+However, these works use large amounts of multilingual data for pretraining and are tuned for retrieval on each language.
+Moreover, these models are also limited to performing either image retrieval or video retrieval.
+In addition, these models show a drop in performance on English retrieval datasets even though there is a boost in performance on multilingual data.

-In this work, we are interested in \textbf{improving the performance of video retrieval using multilingual knowledge transfer}.
+In this work, we are interested in two objectives \textbf{(i) design a model capable of performing retrieval on both images and videos (ii) design a model capable of performing retrieval on multiple languages including English}.
 Multilingual data serves as a powerful knowledge augmentation for monolingual models \cite{conneau2019cross}.
 Nevertheless, creating multilingual data requires huge human effort.
 To overcome this, we use state-of-the-art machine translation models \cite{tang2020multilingual} to convert English text captions into other languages.
 Specifically, we choose languages whose performance on XNLI benchmark \cite{conneau2018xnli} is comparable to that of English (i.e., French, German, Spanish).
 With this, we create high quality multilingual data without requiring human labelling.
-To the best of our knowledge, this is the first work that uses multilingual knowledge transfer to improve video retrieval.
+To the best of our knowledge, this is the first work that uses multilingual knowledge transfer to improve multimodal retrieval.